dymodi/dymodi.github.io/Blog/MLfolds/deep-learning/RNN-LSTM.md

 LSTM is proposed to solve the vanishing gradients in traditional RNN.

-Another shortcoming of the RNN is that it cannot hold long-term memory.
+Another shortcoming of the RNN is that **it cannot hold long-term memory**.

 ## LSTM